-Herdade do Esporão considers itself a project and their main aim is to create wines and products that serve society.
+Herdade do Esporão considers itself a project and their main aim are to create wines and products that serve society.
 They have been producing wines for 40 years and their motto is nature.
 The ideology behind the Herdade do Esporão wines is as impressive, if not even more, as the estate and the wines it produces.
 Nature, natural materials, processes and techniques.

 Everything about this estate will amaze you.
 The vastness and beauty of the landscape are just secondary aspects.
 The herdade has over 700 Hectares of vineyards, olive groves and other crops which are all grown organically using old methods and innovative new methods for keeping out diseases and pests that may attack the produce.

-On a tour of this estate you will notice little details that you may not immediately recognize as functional additions to the landscape.
-For instance each row of vines is headed by a rose, this certainly looks pretty and you may think this is for aesthetic reasons however these roses have a very important function in the growing of the grapes as they are the protectors against diseases that would potentially be disastrous for the vines.
-They are the first to catch any disease that may try to enter the vines acting as an alarm system and body guard all at once.
-Between the vines you may notice, what looks like, wild growth of beans called favas.
+On a tour of this estate, you will notice little details that you may not immediately recognize as functional additions to the landscape.
+For instance, each row of vines is headed by a rose, this certainly looks pretty and you may think this is for aesthetic reasons however these roses have a very important function in the growing of the grapes as they are the protectors against diseases that would potentially be disastrous for the vines.
+They are the first to catch any disease that may try to enter the vines acting as an alarm system and bodyguard all at once.
+Between the vines, you may notice, what looks like, wild growth of beans called favas.
 These as the roses are intentionally planted as they provide nourishment for the earth.

-Once inside the winery you will be no less amazed.
+Once inside the winery, you will be no less amazed.
 The buildings have been constructed using a typical old Alentejo process of rammed earth or Taipa, in which clay, earth and other local elements are compacted, this though labour intensive is a sustainable ecological way of construction that is regaining popularity.

 Some of the wines at the Herdade do Esporao are produced according to an ancient process introduced to Portugal by the Romans.
 This process involves large clay Amphorae or as they are called in Alentejo, Talhas, in which the wines are vinified.
-In this porcess olive oil is used to seal the wine from outside influence while the vinification takes place.
+In this process, olive oil is used to seal the wine from outside influence while the vinification takes place.

 The Herdade has a restaurant to compliment their concept and wines.
 It is unique for the district and serves tasting menus of 10 courses and wine pairing.
 The menus are created with the same concept as everything produced on this estate.
 Ecological products served in a natural surrounding with luxury and excellence in mind.
 The restaurant seat up to 60 people but for larger groups different options are available.

-Cask and their origins are as important to the taste of the wines are are the grapes and the blends produced.
+Cask and their origins are as important to the taste of the wines are the grapes and the blends produced.
 The Herdade do Esporao uses 3 different types of casks the Portuguese cask, Casks imported from France and casks imported from the US all have their own personal characteristics that help to define the wines.

 If you are interested in Discovering more of the options available at Herdade do Esporão please contact us by phone 00351 918354714 or use the form at the bottom of this article.

-Many of the spaces at the Monte da Ravasqueira still have a lively referance to its stud farm past.
+Many of the spaces at the Monte da Ravasqueira still have a lively reference to its stud farm past.
 One of the larges spaces on the estate was formally the horse ring and one of the most interesting has been turned into a horse carriages museum.

 In modern much of the estate has been recovered and changed to provide modernly fitted spaces for events of all types.
 The spaces available are various for smaller groups to large conferences.
-The former Picadeira, horse riding ring being the largest with its 470m2 and space for 350 pax is perfect for conferences, large corporate meetings, weddings, banquets and other events whereas the smaller Sala dos Azulejos is suited for smaller groups fitting 30 pax in U-table setup and 99 in theater set up.
-As all the other spaces the room is fitted with state of the art sound systems, visuals and fast internet.
+The former Picadeira, horse riding ring being the largest with its 470m2 and space for 350 pax is perfect for conferences, large corporate meetings, weddings, banquets and other events whereas the smaller Sala dos Azulejos is suited for smaller groups fitting 30 pax in U-table setup and 99 in a theatre set up.
+Like all the other spaces the room is fitted with state of the art sound systems, visuals and fast internet.

 The Herdade da Ravasqueira has many possibilities for visits, it could be a short wine tasting session in the shop or a complete package including accommodation.
 They welcome corporate events of any size.
-Some of the possibilities are wine tasting, guided tours, visits to the carriage museum, restaurant and catering services, workshops like cork harvesting, grape harvest, olive picking, tapestry workshops, wine courses, guided tours with picnic, tours including buffet lunch, balloon flight and fully custom build experiences, meetings and events For more information please call 00351 918354714 or use the form at the bottom of this article.
+Some of the possibilities are wine tasting, guided tours, visits to the carriage museum, restaurant and catering services, workshops like cork harvesting, grape harvest, olive picking, tapestry workshops, wine courses, guided tours with a picnic, tours including buffet lunch, balloon flight and fully custom build experiences, meetings and events For more information please call 00351 918354714 or use the form at the bottom of this article.